survivejs/webpack-book/manuscript/developing/01_getting_started.md

 npm install html-webpack-plugin --save-dev
 ```

 At a minimum, it is nice to have at least `entry` and `output` fields in your configuration.
-Often you see a lot more as you will specify how webpack deals with different file types and how it resolves them.
+Often you see a lot more as you specify how webpack deals with different file types and how it resolves them.

 Entries tell webpack where to start parsing the application.
 In multi-page applications, you may have an entry per page.
 Or you could have a configuration per entry as discussed later in this chapter.